amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 ## Authorize API requests using a bearer token

-Use this task to setup secure access to the Meraki Dashboard API by authorizing requests using a Bearer token.
+Use this task to setup secure access to the Meraki Dashboard API by authorizing requests using a bearer token.

 All API requests to the Meraki Dashboard require an authorization header with a valid bearer token.
 This token can be either:
 - a **Meraki API key**, or